MadStu/connect-4-plus/README.md

   - Solved, I'd missed adding the setting in the choose_mode function as the default mode was "easy" and only changed when player set mode to "hard".
 - ~~Score increments highly when you input invalid data when choosing difficulty mode before game starts.~~
   - Solved by removing the call to reset_game which is no longer required there.
-- ~~Scoreboard updates twice when player completes the game and doesn't continue the playing.~~
+- ~~Scoreboard updates twice when player completes the game and doesn't continue playing.~~
   - Solved by checking the game level within the play_again function.

 ## Deployment